lab1092/blender-manual_ja/manual/render/camera/perspective.rst

 To get an Orthographic render:

-- Enable :guilabel:`Orthographic` in the Camera panel.
+- Enable *Orthographic* in the Camera panel.
 This makes at least one face to be true to the camera.

 - Point the camera at the object